Tianfeng-Lu/single-cell-atlas-of-fly-trachea/README.md

 The processed data files are available with [doi: 10.5281/zenodo.10139562](https://doi.org/10.5281/zenodo.10139562) for reproducing main figures in the article and further exploration.
 You can start anywhere after loading `.rds` files with the same name as dependent variables.

+## Source data
+### download from zenodo
+`download_data.r` provides a pipeline for downloading the raw data and processed data from zenodo.

 ## Single cell RNA-seq analysis
 ### Preprocess
-`preprocess.R` transforms output from cellranger to seurat objects with cell type annotation.
-It keeps main components in trachea and split to filtered ctrl and HSD data, which will be used in downstream analyses.
+`preprocess.R` transforms CellRanger output to Seurat objects with cell type annotation.
+It keeps main components in trachea and split to filtered ctrl and HSD data which will be used in the downstream analyses.

 Saved files:
 1. fly_merge_filtered.rds